satuelisa/StatisticalLearning/README.md

-uniformly) at random a subset of `m` variables (the order of this subset is a parameter), pick the best split point among those `m` options, and then divide the data recursively until the amount of data points in the branchg falls beneath a defined threshold (also a model parameter).
+uniformly) at random a subset of `m` variables (the order of this subset is a parameter), pick the best split point among those `m` options, and then divide the data recursively until the amount of data points in the branch falls beneath a defined threshold (also a model parameter).
 The smaller the value of `m`, the less relation between the trees is to be expected.

 We can use the splitting steps to determine how important the variables are in terms of how good the splits are (see Figure 15.5 of the book).
-Alsa a _proximity matrix_ can be derived (a bit like a dendrogram distance) in terms of how many shared nodes the two variables have.
+Also a _proximity matrix_ can be derived (a bit like a dendrogram distance) in terms of how many shared nodes the two variables have.